emmycodingawards/cpp-logic/NOTES.md

 - Extra semicolon after a for loop
 - Dereferencing a null pointer
 - Single | and & in if statements
-- Caret operator
 - Undeclared functions
 - Variable scoping issue
 - Incorrect pointer/function operator
-- Improper sytanx for a for loop [DONE]
 - Improper array initialization
 - Loss of data
 - Using one too many or too few parentheses